iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.3/report.md

 > While the app is easy to use and read, the app prevents use of bluetooth keyboards and controllers for more than a few minutes.
 After that, this app forcibly disconnects your accessories, and you need to manually reconnect.<br> :date: __2020-11-08 02:26:22__

-> If it weren't so disturbing that something like this is just being touted by DHHS to slow Covid, I'd be jumping for joy.
-But, now,, all i can muster is too little too late for 100s of 1000s.Apple cranks out a new iPhone with world-wide ads faster than this.
-I'd say I can't believe it but, this is a red state and the "Red Pres" is pulling out all stops to pull a victory out of his red, you know what, like he did last time.
-Meadows did say they weren't going to try to control the virus.
-Shameful!<br> :date: __2020-11-02 12:23:28__

 #### 1-star reviews